-The current system is geared to the provider – if they control patient records, patients will have lot of friction when moving (and exit friction reduces churn and improves profit).
+The current system is geared to the provider.
+If providers control patient records, patients will have lot of friction when moving (and exit friction reduces churn and improves profit).
 This is a classically broken market, where the consumer/customer wants a new solution but needs a great entrepreneur to use disruptive technology to bring it to them in a way that is totally simple.
 Fortunately, the disruptive technology is available.

 Why self sovereign identity on the Blockchain could be the answer

 Your Electronic Health Record is valuable.
 Like money.
 In the Bitcoin era many have become accustomed to the idea that money is simply data and that data should be controlled by private keys (rather than entrusted to institutions).
 It is then a short step to using that same technology to control other valuable data that you own – such as your Electronic Health Record.
 This is critical to the evolution of this market, because an entrepreneur does not need to reinvent any wheels, they can use a lot of the technology used to safeguard cryptocurrency data.